Apparently the email version of this post got truncated (ahh, technology) so I'm posting it again. This is part one - much more to come....

 * Networked information economy is Yochai Benkler's term, used in The Wealth of Networks, it is a must-read for understanding the social, political and economic breadth of change currently underway.
 Charlene Li and Josh Bernoff's book, Groundswell, is a wonderful review of these changes in companies.
 Social Economy is my term for enterprises and financing sources dedicated to production and distribution of social goods. ** I'm delighted to be joining this effort in a volunteer capacity. *** Yes, this is blatant pandering to the release date of The Lost Symbol and, yes, I do read trashy novels in between books on network theory.

 This is a blog about the future.
-Woody Allen's movie, Sleeper, takes place in the year 2173.
-Among other things, Sleeper helps us realize that so much of what we think is true may not be.
+The year 2173 seems sufficiently far enough in the future to give us some perspective.
 As sure as we are of ourselves now, talking about the future - and making philanthropic investments - requires that we keep a sense of modesty and humor about what we are doing.
 Philanthropy is for the long-term - for the year 2173.